Skip to main content

 Link to Scilight

-I am a Postdoctoral Research Assistant working in the Atomic and Laser Physics Department.
-My research concerns the plastic behaviour of crystalline matter under dynamic compression conditions.
-I study this behaviour using a combination of femtosecond x-ray diffraction experiments and multimillion-atom molecular dynamics simulations.
+I am a Postdoctoral Research Assistant in High Energy Density Science working in the Atomic and Laser Physics Department at the University of Oxford.
+My research concerns the dynamic behaviour of crystalline matter compressed the multimillion-atmosphere pressure conditions at ultrahigh strain rates.
+I study this behaviour using a combination of femtosecond x-ray diffraction experiments and large-scale atomistic simulations.

 I am the Academic Coordinator for the Oxford Centre for High Energy Density Science (OxCHEDS), a framework that facilitates joint Oxford-AWE research efforts into fundamental physics under extreme thermodynamic conditions.
 Research themes in OxCHEDS include laboratory astrophysics, inertial fusion energy, fundamental behaviour of warm dense matter, and dynamic compression; more can be learnt about the research carried out at OxCHEDS here.

-I am currently Coordinating Tutor in Physics at St Hilda's College, where I teach the first- and second-year Mathematics courses and second-year Thermal Physics.
-Previously, I taught the second-year Mathematics and Electromagnetism courses as a Stipendiary Lecturer at New College.
+I am a Stipendiary Lecturer at St Hilda's College, where I teach the first- and second-year Mathematics courses.
+I have previously taught second-year Electromagnetism and Thermal Physics at St Hilda's and at New College.
 I am also a Senior Laboratory Demonstrator in the first-year General Physics undergraduate teaching laboratory.

 Research interests